Tr3mo89/udacity-project-5-ml-microservice-api/README.md

 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

+### Running test

+* Test the Dockerfile: `hadolint Dockerfile `
+* Lint test: `make lint`

 ### Kubernetes Steps

 * Setup and Configure Docker locally
 * Setup and Configure Kubernetes locally
 * Create Flask app in Container
 * Run via kubectl

+---

+## File Overview

+### Dockerfile
+* Specific python Image
+* Workdir is /app
+* Update pip and install requirements
+* Expose port 80
+* Run `app.py` with python

+### Requirements
+* contains the requirements for the Dockerfile / Image

+### Run Docker
+1. Builds the docker image based on the dockerfile and tags it
+2. List all docker images
+3. Run the flask app in a docker container

+### Upload Docker
+1. Sets the dockerpath
+2. Login to docker hub and tag the docker image
+3. Push the image to the docker hub repository

+### Run Kubernetes
+1. Set the dockerpath to fetch the image
+2. run the flask app on kubernetes based on the fetched image and set the port
+3. List all running pods
+4. Start the port forwarding for the flask app